 - Bypassing the iCloud lock using DNS can get you some functionality back

-- There are lots of scammers offering iCloud bypass solutions so be careful when picking one
+- There are lots of scammers offering iCloud bypass systems so be careful when picking one

-After many hours I found 5 solutions (3 of which are FREE) that will enable you to bypass the iCloud activation lock feature:
+After many hours I found 5 solutions (3 of which are FREE) which are summarised below:

-- Option 1: Pay to have the iCloud activation lock bypassed (reliable, fast, and easy – but costs money)
+- Pay for an activation lock bypass (reliable, fast, and easy – but costs money)

-- Option 2: Try using a free trial version of LockWiper to remove the lock (works for some – free trial but costs money to finalize unlock)
+- Try using a free trial version of iBypasser to remove the activation lock (works for some – free trial but costs money to finalize unlock)

-- Option 3: Ask the original owner to remove iCloud activation lock (free but requires co-operation from the previous owner)
+- Ask the seller to remove iCloud activation lock (free but requires co-operation from the seller)

-- Option 4: Have Apple remove the iCloud activation lock (free but you need the original purchase receipt)
+- Have Apple remove the iCloud activation lock (free but you need the original purchase receipt)

-- Option 5: Bypass activation lock using DNS (free but only offers only limited device usage)
+- Bypass activation lock for free using DNS (free but only offers limited device usage on iPhone and iPad)

-There are many websites that claim to bypass activation lock.
-Unfortunately, most of them are scams, that offer solutions such as:
+There are many websites that claim to help you perform an activation lock bypass.
+Unfortunately, most of them are scams, that offer things like: